What is the Intel Evo platform?

-Are you ready for the Intel Evo platform?
+Are you ready for the Intel Evo and Intel Evo vPro platforms?
 Keep reading to learn more.

 Some users determine the quality of a laptop based only on the specifications of the included processor, graphics, and other features.
 Does it have a highly rated Intel Core CPU?
 Are the graphics integrated or discrete?
 How fast is the Wi-Fi?
 But those who don't follow the latest trends in laptop components typically ask a different question: How will the laptop work for me?

-For this latter group, Intel uses a set of Key Experience Indicators (KEIs) to both certify new Intel® Evo™ platform laptops and to describe their most important user benefits.
-These Intel Evo KEIs, Intel says, help consumers identify the "best laptops for getting things done."1
+For this latter group, Intel uses a set of real-world performance benchmarks to both verify new Intel® Evo™ platform laptops and describe their most important user benefits.
+These Key Experience Indicators (KEIs), Intel says, help consumers identify the "best laptops for getting things done."1

-An Intel Evo platform-based laptop must deliver at least the following KEIs, all aimed at ensuring consistent high performance in the areas Intel believes laptop users value most:
+An Intel Evo platform laptop must deliver verified, real-world performance in each of the following KEI categories—all aimed at ensuring consistent, high-level operation in the areas Intel believes laptop users value most:

 - Consistent responsiveness while on battery power2